 You create one or more lists of mailboxes to migrate in Excel.

-You use step-by-step wizards in Office 365 to configure and start the migration process.
+You use step-by-step wizards in Microsoft 365 or Office 365 to configure and start the migration process.

 You add or change your organization's DNS records, such as the Autodiscover and MX records.